 Premonition - Glitter Girl

-(Private, 1980)
+(private, 1980)

 The outro of "Glitter Girl" unabashedly copies the bridge from "Before the Kiss, a Redcap" and the very competently performed funk rock instrumental "So What" has Buck Dharma written all over it.
 So, odds are pretty low that these guys were influenced by BLUE ÖYSTER CULT.
 Rating: - Rarity: - Country: